 Will that mean that this phenomenon is about to fade out soon?
 Not likely.
 Absolutely not likely.
 The market is tremendously big, with lot of actors interested in taking it.
 Adding to that: the power within digitalization is so tremendously strong that the world will not go backwards.

-The power within digitalization, where we actually can achieve far more for far less, is so strong that it actually is fundamentally impossible to imagine “e-learning” to blow over, even it the existing MOOC-platforms might not become the final business-structure.
+The power within digitalization, a world where we actually can achieve “far more for far less”, is so strong that it actually is fundamentally impossible to imagine “e-learning” to blow over, even if the existing MOOC-platforms might not become the final business-structure.

-So, in totalt, what we are in at this moment might just be a “middle-phase”, and if things get stuck a bit during its way forward, then it is resonable to expects something will happen in order to create a new situation where e-learning can develop even further than what it already has done.
+So, in total, what we are in at this moment might just be a “middle-phase”, and if things get stuck a bit during its way forward, then it is reasonable to expects something will happen in order to create a new situation where e-learning can develop even further than what it already has done.

-Did you notice that Stanford, one of the onwer to Coursera, just recently decided to move several on-line-courses to EdX?
+By the way; did you notice that Stanford, one of the owners to Coursera, just recently decided to move several on-line-courses to EdX?
 And EdX happen to be a competitor to Coursera in some sense.
 Shortly after that, they also became institutional member of EdX.
 Here:

 Could that be a sign of us all soon is about to see some kind of radical change of some of the existing MOOC-platforms?
 Could then a new phase in the development of e-learning be on the horizon?